e-HAIL Members

 Instructor, Internal Medicine Division of Gastroenterology and Hepatology

-Areas of Expertise: Risk prediction, computational modeling, and AI; disease focus: cirrhosis; portal hypertension; physiology.
+Areas of Expertise: Risk prediction, computational modeling, and AI; disease focus: cirrhosis; portal hypertension; physiology

 Publications: